stanfordjournalism/stanford-progj-2020/docs/power_tools_for_data_wrangling.md

 ## The virtues of automation

 The use of command line tools (and code in general) has a number of virtues.
-It allow us to **automate** often time-consuming workflows and create **reproducible data pipelines.** This lets us more easily update projects in the future and serves as a form of "self-documentation" on our process.
+It allows us to **automate** often time-consuming workflows and create **reproducible data pipelines.** This lets us more easily update projects in the future and serves as a form of "self-documentation" on our process.

 Workflows captured in code enable us to **share our work** with teammates -- a boon for inmproving accuracy and mindshare on projects.